 You should be able to demonstrate an interest in rugby with experience of coaching rugby and/or working with children/young people being advantageous.
 Computer literacy with working knowledge of MS Office packages (Word and Outlook) is essential.

-Candidates should also be able to demonstrate good written and oral communication skills and show good organisational and time keeping skills.
+Candidates should also be able to demonstrate good written and oral communication skills and demonstrate good organisational and time keeping skills.

 If you have any questions about this role or your application please contact the Scottish Rugby Human Resources department on 0131 346 5128.